Links to videos, lyrics and Wikipedia biographies of the music and artists of the time.

 |I am the supervisor.
 (I'm the supervisor.)||I am the mailman.
 (I'm the mailman.)||I am the doctor.
 (I'm the doctor.)||I am the president.
 (I'm the president.)||I am the owner.
 (I'm the owner.)|

 A and AN are used with singular nouns.
-A and AN mean the same thing, but they are used in different situations.
+A and AN mean the same thing, but they are used at different times.
 AN is used before words that begin with a Vowel sound (a, e, i, o, u) .
 A is used before words that begin with a consonant sound (all the other letters).
 This is to make it easier to pronounce the Article and the Noun together.
 A and AN refer to one of a group of similar things - not a special one or a particular one, just one of them.
 (Special note: Sometimes, AN is used before longer words that begin with H, but I haven't found a rule that explains this difference.
 "It was AN historical event."
 It might just be for the ease of pronunciation.
 Try it - A historical, AN historical ; A hysterical party , AN hysterical party.)

 Example: "I am a driver."
 There are other drivers; I am just one of them.